tusharsadhwani/blog/src/pages/post/cursed-for.md

 > _"Can I possibly put the 3-statement for-loop from C into Python?"_

-I mocked up an idea that I though I could make, and posted it on [twitter](https://twitter.com/sadhlife/status/1497501076589019139):
+I mocked up an idea that I thought I could make, and posted it on [twitter](https://twitter.com/sadhlife/status/1497501076589019139):

 ![The mockup snippet](https://user-images.githubusercontent.com/43412083/173145281-1a63ad93-56c0-4fd0-b8f1-78e7bf7005d6.png)